caspii/casparwre.de/_drafts/2022-05-12-12-months-as-a-solo-developer.md

 I have tried to create a "productised" package for customers wanting a custom solution.
 [Here is the landing page I made for my services](https://keepthescore.co/custom-scoreboard/), which also includes some examples.

 Overall, it's good to have another revenue stream independent of my main product.
 The only downside is that when I am working on custom solutions, I am not working on my product.
-This is the reason why I recently doubled my prices to focus more on my product.
+I recently doubled my prices to focus more on my product.
 It had the desired effect: I've had no new customers at the new price point.
 Once I'm ready for more custom work, I will lower my prices again.